YOU CAN READ THE COLLECTED BLOGS BELOW

 Following Jesus is walking in the light in the midst of a world that wants to be dark and stay dark.

-Following Jesus is stepping holy steps forward in an unholy world that only goes backwards.
+Following Jesus is stepping holy steps forward in an unholy world that only goes backward.

 Following Jesus is submission to God-rule instead of self-rule.